All-City Swim Meet turns 60: A community institution returns after pandemic disruptions

 Since 2008, the swim meet has donated 1.9 million meals, organizer Carolyn Sleeth said.

-With competition available to swimmers aged nine to 19, the event opens up the love of swimming to generation upon generation of swimmers.
+With competition available to swimmers ages 9 to 19, the event opens up the love of swimming to generation upon generation of swimmers.

 “I love to swim,” said 13-year-old Bennett Swanson, who swims for High Point pool.